The Class Actions Law Review: France

 Before the creation of group actions in 2014, the creation of a French class action type mechanism had been discussed on and off for about 30 years by the legislature.
 Indeed, as early as the mid-1980s, two draft bills seeking to create a French version of class actions were debated but ultimately failed to be enacted (although they did lead to the creation of the above-mentioned joint representative actions).12 Discussions were renewed, once again, in 2003 and the project had the support of the government in place at the time.13 The following government, however, did not view it as a priority and legislation establishing a class action mechanism was not passed, despite the fact that several draft bills were debated and public opinion was overwhelmingly favourable.

-Finally, thanks in part to the resolve of the sitting minister for consumers, Mr Benoît Hamon, group actions became part of the French legal landscape on 17 March 2014, when Law No. 2014-344 was enacted.
+Finally, group actions became part of the French legal landscape on 17 March 2014, when Law No. 2014-344 was enacted.
 The group action mechanism created by this Law was quite different from its north American inspiration, as, under the new, French mechanism, such actions could only be initiated by a limited number of consumer associations (accredited at national level), rather than individual claimants.
 Furthermore, claims brought by way of group actions could only relate to financial losses and were initially limited to disputes falling under consumer law and competition law.
 However, the 17 March 2014 law was but the first of a series of steps, as additional laws extending the scope of group actions or creating new types of group actions have been enacted at a steady pace since then.
 French law now also provides for group actions in relation to health issues,14 data protection, discrimination, environmental matters and administrative law.15

-Although the various group actions created since 2014 differ slightly from one another, they do share certain, essential characteristics, namely that they are:
+Although the various group actions created since 2014 differ slightly from one another, they do share certain, essential characteristics, namely that they are all:

 - brought by accredited legal entities16 acting in the name and interests of individual victims (rather than by the individuals themselves); and